What is a typical Grand Canyon Rafting Itinerary?

 About hiking time

-Your experienced guides will base their choice of hikes in any expected reach of river per day on the trip participants’ hiking abilities/speed, weather that day/moment and other groups in the vicinity.
+Your experienced guides will base their choice of hikes in any expected reach of river per day on the trip participants’ hiking abilities/speed, weather (wind, rain, heat or cold can play a part in which hikes are chosen) that day/moment, and other groups in the vicinity.
+Another factor is river flow levels.
+Lower flows mean slower water speed and more time is required on the water to make the miles.
+One reason trips try to leave camp as early as possible is it allows for more hiking time.
 From the very beginning of a trip, your guides will be assessing your abilities and interests and choose hikes that will work best for the group.
 They will have a plan A, B and C for hikes, as your trip may arrive at a planned hike to find other groups already hiking at the “Plan A”, which may not be appropriate for multiple groups.

 Additionally, the weather may turn from sunny and warm to stormy and rainy, making a hike in a narrow slot canyon less appealing.
 Your guides may then choose a different hike based on weather.
 Do not fret if you miss a hike you were expecting, as you now have more time later for other incredible side hikes downstream.
 There are always other options for hiking and the time saved not hiking one day will be spent hiking more on another day!